 The information will be used for the administration of school appeals; our statutory duty under the School Standards and Framework Act 1998, in accordance with Article 6(1)(c) of GDPR.
 The processing of special category data relating to medical conditions is lawful as it is necessary to ensure the fair consideration of your appeal, and therefore acting in the public interest, in accordance with Article 9(2)(g) of GDPR.

 We will not use your personal information in a way that may cause you unwarranted nuisance.
 Failure to provide the information could result in the inability to fully assess the eligibility of your appeal.

 The information provided will be shared with the school admissions and home to school transport services, to ensure your child’s education file is kept up to date.
-The information may be shared with the Local Government Ombudsman or the High Court, who have demonstrated that they have a lawful and legitimate interest in the information, for the purposes of investigating a complaint about our process or for Judicial Review.
-At no point is your data shared or processed outside of the UK.
+The information may be shared with the Local government Ombudsman or the High Court, who have demonstrated that they have a lawful and legitimate interest in the information, for the purposes of investigating a complaint about our process or for judicial review.
+Your data is never shared or processed outside of the UK.

 We may lawfully disclose information to public sector agencies to prevent or detect fraud or other crime, or to support the national fraud initiatives and protect public funds under the Local Audit and Accountability Act 2014.
 Under the conditions of the Digital Economy Act 2017, we may also share personal data provided to us with other public authorities as defined in the act, for the purposes of fraud or crime detection or prevention, to recover monies owed to us, to improve public service delivery, or for statistical research.
 We do not share the information with other organisations for commercial purposes.

 You have the right to see the personal data we process about you, as well as the right of rectification and restriction, to destruction of records only.